QuantEcon/lecture-python.myst/lectures/svd_intro.md

 X' =  \begin{bmatrix} X_2 \mid X_3 \mid \cdots \mid X_n\end{bmatrix}
 $$

-(Note that here $'$ does not denote matrix transposition but instead is part of the name of the matrix $X'$.)
+Here $'$ does not denote matrix transposition but instead is part of the name of the matrix $X'$.

 In forming $ X$ and $X'$, we have in each case  dropped a column from $\tilde X$.